MLopezJ/understanding-lwm2m-arch/README.md

 By executing the Factory Bootstrap there is also trigered the `Register` and then the `Device Management` interface

 ### Register
 It is called in `register method from src/factoryBootstrap.js file` and defined in `CoapNode.prototype.register method from node_modules/coap-node/lib/coap-node.js file`.
-The objects defined in this process are: 0, 1, 3, and 4.
+The objects used in this process are: 0, 1, 3, and 4.

 The objects are defined in:
 * Server and Security: `CoapNode.prototype.configure method from node_modules/coap-node/lib/coap-node.js file`